Telemedicine Outcomes in Heart Failure and Hypertensive Patients

 Telemedicine Outcomes for Hypertensive Patients

-While the findings are promising, the research report that the results must be interpreted cautiously due to telenurses’ non-standard frequency range, support, and content.
-With its diverse applications and global reach, telenursing offers a valuable complement to traditional healthcare services.
+While the findings are highly promising, researchers noted that results must be interpreted with some caution due to variations in how often telenurses interacted with patients and the specific content of their support.
+Nonetheless, with its diverse applications, telenursing offers a highly valuable complement to traditional healthcare services.

 Understanding the Reasearch